 We live in a fast-paced world where attention spans are short – most movies are under two hours because people can’t sit still for longer and our heads are always buried in a phone or a tablet taking in so much information in the form of headlines and soundbites.

 Nevertheless, there is an expectation for juries to sit through lengthy trials, be attentive to hours of oral presentations and verbal testimony over the course of many days and sometimes months.
-Then we want them to understand the evidence and information that was presented to them, even the complex stuff, remember all the key points that were made and come to a just verdict.
+Then we want them to understand the evidence and information that was presented to them and remember all the key points that were made and come to a just verdict.

 In the same way that the world has changed with the emergence of new technology, life in the courtroom has also shifted to focus more on sophisticated testimony and scientific evidence versus a basic establishment of credibility.

-Helping a jury understand the complex and repetitive information of a case is difficult and challenging – legal teams have to get creative on how they present the facts of a case in a way that is entertaining and relevant.
-Sometimes it can take hours to explain how a small detail is a vital and crucial piece of evidence.
+Helping a jury understand the complex and repetitive information of a case is difficult and challenging.
+Legal teams have to get creative on how they present the facts of a case in a way that is entertaining and relevant.
+Sometimes it can take hours to explain how a small detail is a vital piece of evidence.

 What’s even more difficult is ensuring that the jury will remember and comprehend all of the information you’re sharing with them.